kaopanboonyuen/panboonyuen_professional_website/content/blog/2025-10-13-my25th-blood-donation/index.md

 ---

-title: "My 25th Blood Donation — The Quiet Joy of Giving"
+title: "My 25th Blood Donation — Celebrating the Quiet Joy and Lifelong Gift of Giving"
 subtitle: "A lifetime journey of kindness, gratitude, and silent heroism"
 summary: A heartfelt reflection on reaching my 25th blood donation milestone — a story of gratitude, discipline, and the quiet joy of giving, inspired by my mother and dedicated to His Majesty King Bhumibol Adulyadej.
 authors: